CloudLabsAI-Azure/apim-lab/apim-lab/5-versions-revisions/index.md

----
-title: Versions & Revisions
-has_children: true
-nav_order: 6
----

-## Version and Revisions
+## Exercise 5:  Version and Revisions

 Versions and revisions provide you with elegant means to safely manage the lifecycle of your APIs.